aleph0io/example-java-lambda-function/README.md

 ## Introduction

 This is a (simple) example AWS Lambda function using my [Java 17 Lambda Base Image](https://github.com/sigpwned/aws-lambda-java-base-images).
 You can always find the base images in the [ECR Public Gallery](https://gallery.ecr.aws/m6n4d7c2/sigpwned/aws-lambda-java-base-image).
+Note that as of the time of this writing, the base image only supports x86_64, so build your images accordingly.

 ## Build